The Memory Box

-Jenny Tanner opens the box she has cherished for decades.
-Contained within are her most precious mementoes, amongst them a pebble, a carving and a newspaper cutting she can hardly bear to read.
+Jenny Tanner opens the box containing her most precious mementoes, amongst them a pebble, a carving and a newspaper cutting she can hardly bear to read.
 But Jenny knows the time is finally here.
 After the war, in a mountainside village in Italy, she left behind a piece of her heart.
-However painful, she must return to Cinque Alberi.
-And lay the past to rest.
+However painful, she must return to Cinque Alberi and lay the past to rest.

 The Memory Box opens with Jenny Tanner celebrating her 100th birthday in the residential home where she has been living for the past few years.
 Celebrating the landmark occasion with the staff and other residents, Jenny realises she has outlived everyone she ever loved and it is time to make amends.
 Having formed a bond with Candice, one of the young carers, Jenny shows her a box full of keepsakes she has collected over the years and asks if Candice will accompany her to Italy so she can lay some ghosts to rest before she dies.
 Candice is taken aback by the request, especially considering Jenny’s age, but the old woman is very persuasive and Candice finds herself agreeing to the crazy plan.